Cannabis advertising in Denver

-Cannabis advertising in Denver is regulated by Denver City Council in the state of Colorado.
-In 2012, Denver City Council voted to ban all outdoor medical marijuana ads.
+Cannabis advertising in Denver is regulated by the Denver City Council in the state of Colorado.
+In 2012, the Denver City Council voted to ban all outdoor medical marijuana ads.

 History

-In 2012, Denver City Council voted unanimously to ban all outdoor medical marijuana ads in the state of Colorado, where marijuana is legal to purchase for people 21 years of age or older.
+In 2012, the Denver City Council voted unanimously to ban all outdoor medical marijuana ads in the state of Colorado, where marijuana is legal to purchase for people 21 years of age or older.
 This ban includes billboards, posters, bus benches, and sign twirlers.
 Marijuana businesses are still able to advertise on television, radio, online, and on print but must use a disclaimer indicating the products being advertised are for registered Colorado medical marijuana patients only.
-And according to the law system of California, medical marijuana card can not be received online, it's illegal.
-The council's Debbie Ortega and Christopher Herndon are behind the proposal which is an expansion of a May plan by Ortega that called for a ban on medical marijuana ads within 1,000 feet of schools, daycares and parks after she received complaints from constituents, Westword reports.
+Council members Debbie Ortega and Christopher Herndon are behind the proposal which is an expansion of a May plan by Ortega that called for a ban on medical marijuana ads within 1,000 feet of schools, daycares and parks after she received complaints from constituents, Westword reports.

 Public opinion

 The medical marijuana community in Denver remains divided on this issue.
 The Cannabis Business Alliance, one advocacy group that fought against the full ad ban, was disappointed by the outcome.
-They claim that although they supported the original proposal to ban ads within 1,000 feet of schools and parks, the terms of this full ban are not clear enough in regards to outside marketing that falls outside of billboards, bus benches, and sign twirlers like festivals and merchandise.
+The group claims that although it supported the original proposal to ban ads within 1,000 feet of schools and parks, the terms of this full ban are not clear enough in regards to outside marketing that falls outside of billboards, bus benches, and sign twirlers like festivals and merchandise.
 Kush Magazine went as far as saying that the ban is a violation of the First Amendment.